stdcout42/nao-move/docs/raw_logbook.md

 Was unable to complete (2) and (3) yesterday.
 Today, I will focus on completing those.
 However, first, a launch file will be created to launch all the nodes as it's quite tedious to run each node individually.
 - Saving and replaying of demonstration implemented (using voice commands)
 - Feedback tuning partly implemented

+## April 27th
+- Voice rec is a bit weak when there is a background noise...
+Should I create my own model with limited classes?
+That might help...
+But I'm not familiar with voice rec models...
+- Added directional as well as scaling feedback